 Dove 3 was named Elska (Icelandic for ‘love’) by Hafod Primary School, Swansea, when the headteacher and staff were visiting Iceland.
 The dove has recently visited Wallacedene Township, Cape Town, South Africa.
 The dove is currently with the pupils of this school in Swansea.

 Dove 4 was named Lalasa (Hindi for ‘love’) by the pupils of Central Primary School in Port Talbot, South Wales.
-She has traveled with staff to Helsinki and Kuopio in Finland, and she has now returned to the school.
+She has travelled with staff to Helsinki and Kuopio in Finland, and she has now returned to the school.

 Dove 5 was named and consecrated Hedd (shortened form for ‘peace’ in Welsh) by Erin Kavanagh, Peace Mala’s official Earth Religion representative since the launch of the project.
-Hedd has traveled extensively with Erin, and is currently back in the Lampeter area in Wales.
+Hedd has travelled extensively with Erin, and is currently back in the Lampeter area in Wales.

 Dove 6 was named Ashiana (a name which stands for refuge or shelter, it also means ‘home away from home’, or ‘a beautiful home of love and friendship’) by Community House in Newport, South Wales.
 She recently returned to HQ from the Women’s Institute in Malpas, near Newport South Wales and is currently flying to Dohar in Qatar.
 From there she will fly to Ho Chi Min City in Vietnam.